 These cute vegan chocolates were amazing little treats with the same type of deep taste you’d get from dark chocolate.
 There’s definitely a lot of special effort put into all the food at Mianto, and these chocolates were no exception!

-For those that were raised on a steady diet of skewered pork and chicken curries, and think that vegan food is all bland and forgettable, I strongly suggest you pay Mianto a visit and be prepared to have your perceptions fully changed! – Ours have!
+Those raised on a steady diet of skewered pork and chicken curries may think vegan food is bland and forgettable.
+If that is so, I strongly suggest you pay Mianto a visit and be prepared to have your perceptions fully changed. – Ours have!

-Overall, total bill came to $1,197NT for the 3 of us as we ordered in sets rather than the individual prices shown.
+The bill totalled $1,197NT for the 3 of us as we ordered in sets rather than the individual prices shown.

-It’s also worth noting that there’s a 10% service charge added to the final bill.
-There is also a minimum order of $250NT per person.
+Note that there’s a 10% service charge added to the final bill, also a minimum order of $250NT per person.

 What’s the vibe?

-A very friendly and authentic restaurant with cosy interior.
-Sure, the restaurant is a little on the small side, but in some ways it added to the interesting and comfortable atmosphere that you don’t get at the bigger and impersonal chain restaurants.
+A very friendly and authentic restaurant with a cosy interior.
+Mianto is a small restaurant, but that adds to the interesting and comfortable atmosphere.
+You just don’t get that type of vibe at the bigger and impersonal chain restaurants.

 Would I go back?

-For sure I will, and most likely with the same group of friends who also want to revisit there.
+For sure I will, and most likely with the same group of friends as they also want to revisit.
 We all thought we gave our vegan experiences the best first impressions.
-We had missed out on the other best sellers that we want to go back and try.
-We’ve heard nothing but positive things about their mac and smoked cheese dish!
+We had missed out Mianto’s other best sellers, but we want to go back to try them.
+As a matter of fact, we’ve heard nothing but positive things about their mac and smoked cheese dish!